InsightIDR Advanced | Quick Start Guide

 You can search your logs to learn more about the incident in your environment that triggered the alert or the investigation.

 Log Entry Query Language (LEQL) is used when building queries in InsightIDR.
-LEQL supports Regular Expressions (RegEx) and can be used when creating custom alert queries and dashboards.
+LEQL supports Regular Expressions (RegEx) and can be used when creating basic detection rule queries and dashboards.